Chamomile, also called Matricaria chamomilla, is a small herb from the Asteraceae family.

 It can be used for its benefits on the body.

-This herb is also useful for treating many ailments such as pot marigold, meadowsweet or plantain.
+This herb is also useful for treating many ailments.

 For internal use, prepare an infusion of this herb by putting, depending on taste and cases, four to eight flowers per cup.